Building Blocks: A Sectoral Approach to Asia-Pacific TradeVIEW EVENT DETAILS

 - Which countries might join a regional agreement in the range of prospective topics?

-- What are the prospects of a narrower sector trade negotiation serving as a building block to a larger comprehensive agreement down the road?
+- What are the prospects of a limited trade negotiation serving as a building block to a larger comprehensive agreement down the road?

 Asia Society Policy Institute Vice President Wendy Cutler will join John Murphy, senior vice president for international policy at the U.S. Chamber of Commerce; Sarah V. Stewart, executive director of the Silverado Policy Accelerator; Jake Colvin, vice president for global trade issues at the National Foreign Trade Council (NFTC); and Yuka Fukunaga, professor of public international law and international economic law at Waseda University, for a virtual panel discussion.

 Wendy Cutler (Moderator) is Vice President at the Asia Society Policy Institute (ASPI) and the managing director of the Washington, D.C. office.
 In these roles, she focuses on building ASPI’s presence in the nation's capital and on leading initiatives that address challenges related to trade, investment, and innovation, as well as women’s empowerment in Asia.
 She joined ASPI following an illustrious career of nearly three decades as a diplomat and negotiator in the Office of the U.S. Trade Representative (USTR), where she also served as Acting Deputy U.S. Trade Representative.
 During her USTR career, she worked on a range of bilateral, regional, and multilateral trade negotiations and initiatives, including the U.S.-Korea Free Trade Agreement, the Trans-Pacific Partnership, U.S.-China negotiations, and the WTO Financial Services negotiations.
 She has published a series of ASPI papers on the Asian trade landscape and serves as a regular media commentator on trade and investment developments in Asia and the world.